poro777/ImageExplorer/README.md

 ```

 This command starts the server with auto-reload enabled.
 The application will be accessible at `http://localhost:8000`, and the interactive API documentation will be available at `http://localhost:8000/docs`.

+### 7. Run the Frontend

+To get the frontend application up and running, follow these steps:

+1.  **Install Dependencies**

+    Open a terminal, navigate to the frontend project's root directory, and run the following command to install the necessary packages:

+    ```sh
+    npm install
+    ```

+2.  **Launch the Application**

+    After the dependencies have been successfully installed, you can start the Electron application with this command:

+    ```sh
+    npm run start
+    ```

+    The Vue development server will be available at `http://localhost:5173`.

 ## Running Tests